Tennessee is a shall-issue state with concealed weapons permits issued at the state level by the Department of Safety & Homeland Security.

 Once transaction is complete, the examiner will provide you with the instructions for being fingerprinted.

 Concealed handgun carry permit holders will not be allowed to carry in the locations covered by Tenn.
 Code Ann. § 39-17-1311which includes public parks, natural areas, historic parks, nature trails, campgrounds, forests, greenways, waterways, or other similar public places that are owned or operated by the state, a county, a municipality, or instrumentality of the state, a county, or municipality.

-As of January 1, 2020, Senate Bill 705, allows people to obtain their concealed HCP by obtaining training a number of ways which include a hunter education or hunter safety course, holding a previous, unrevoked Tennessee HCP, equivalent experience with a firearm through documented participation in organized shooting competition, other approved firearms training or a 90-minute online course.
+As of January 1, 2020, Senate Bill 705, allows people to obtain their concealed HCP by obtaining training a number of ways which include a hunter education or hunter safety course, holding a previous, unrevoked Tennessee HCP, equivalent experience with a firearm through documented participation in organized shooting competition, other approved firearms training course.

 Handgun Permits can be renewed within 6 months before the expiry date.
 Permits can be renewed up to one cycle past the expiry date.
 A new application will need to be made if more than 8 years has elapsed since the expiry date.